ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

   EAD\_SESSION\_ID is used only if the access token has been provisioned to RS and is valid, but there is a need to establish a (new) OSCORE Security Context between C and RS through EDHOC.

-  Example: assuming ead\_label 2 and the value of the "session\_id" field equal to h'1645' (in CBOR diagnostic notation), the critical EAD item is as follows:
+  Example: assuming ead\_label 2 and the value of the "session\_id" field equal to h'1645', the critical EAD item is as follows:

   ~~~~~~~~~~~ cbor-diag
   -2, h'1645'